 It passes through pristine backcountry that is home to mountain goats and bighorn sheep, elk and moose, black bears, and hundreds of wolves—a population estimated to be at least seven times as many as live in Yellowstone.

 Perhaps most uniquely, the IWT offers the kind of solitude one cannot find on most long-distance trails.
 In fact, many backpackers have never even heard of the wilderness areas the trail traverses.
 I’ve backpacked the John Muir Trail and parts of the Pacific Crest Trail, Appalachian Trail, and other long-distance footpaths.
 The IWT far eclipses them for solitude.

 Like what you’re reading?
 Sign up now for my FREE email newsletter!

 Thru-hiking the IWT poses logistical challenges in some ways more challenging than other long-distance trails.
 Besides its remoteness, those include:

 - The trail crosses mountains in each of its four stages and deep canyons in between the mountains.
-A thru-hike must be undertaken in the summer to avoid snow in the mountains, but that means dealing with heat in the lower canyons.
+A thru-hike must be undertaken in the summer or early fall to avoid snow in the mountains, but that means dealing with heat in the lower canyons.

 - Arranging a shuttle between the northern and southern ends of the IWT for a thru-hike—or even between the northern and southern ends of any stage(s) of the trail—is complicated by very limited road access and the sheer size of these wilderness areas.
 Two of the three roads the trail crosses are gravel and quite remote and the driving time between the Wilderness Gateway Campground on US 12 at the IWT’s northern end and the tiny town of Atlanta, Idaho, at the IWT’s southern end (reached via good but somewhat slow gravel roads), is over eight hours one-way.